brys0/Logic-JS-/README.md

 hi bradyn

 ##READ##
-logic js was a great start for this project however its time i move to JDA to get people the features they deserve to truly make this a bot for everything
+logic js was a great start for this project however its time i move to JDA to get people the features they deserve to truly make this a bot for everything - logic creator (brys)